NickSzapiro-NOAA/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 UFSATM
 ^^^^^^

-The UFSatm component consists of one or more forecast grid components and write grid components.
+The UFSATM component consists of one or more forecast grid components and write grid components.

 The MPI tasks for the forecast grid components are specified in the